Insensitivity in Infertility & Adoption

 I am the least likely person alive to want to be the word police, but the hyper-focus on word choice exhausts me.
 The insensitivity in infertility and adoption can sometimes wear me out!

-The last two weeks I’ve posted blogs (Why Not Just Adopt and Adoption is Not the Same as Having a Child of Your Own) in response to statements made in the comment section of a New York Times essay on the grief experienced by many infertile women on Mother’s Day ( A Non-Mother’s Day ).
-In both blogs, I took exception to the sentiments expressed, but also to the word choice of some of the comments.
-The funny thing is that I’m the least likely candidate for being the word police.
-(And yes, for the record, I do recognize the hypocrisy in that statement after readily assuming that role for the last two weeks.)
+I was re-reading some of my previous blog posts in response to statements made in the comment section of a New York Times essay on the grief experienced by many infertile women on Mother’s Day ( A Non-Mother’s Day ).
+In both blogs (Why Not Just Adopt and Adoption is Not the Same as Having a Child of Your Own), I took exception to the sentiments expressed, but also to the word choice of some of the comments.

 As much as it pains me to hold my tongue, sometimes silence is the best option–the conversation too fleeting, the person too intransigent, the timing too awkward.
 However, when possible, I think we should speak up for ourselves, for other infertile people, and for our children.
 Although I know how hard it is to do, it really is best to assume that the person is ignorant, not malicious.

-I employ the “educate briefly then change the subject” approach.
+I usually employ the “educate briefly then change the subject” approach.

 Clueless: For goodness sakes, why don’t you and Harvey just adopt?